Vivek12222/F1-Predictor/README.md

 npm install
 npm start
 </pre>
 Make sure the backend is running on localhost:8000 and the frontend sends prediction requests to that address.
-You can test races like "belgian", "australian", or "monaco".
+You can test races like "Belgian", "Australian", or "Monaco".